swift-nav/albatross/doc/src/references.rst

 which is available free online.
 The chapter on Gaussian Process Regression is particularly relevant to albatross.

+The `scikit learn documentation <https://scikit-learn.org/stable/modules/gaussian_process.html>`_ is good place to look for a high level overview.

 --------------------------
 Sparse Gaussian Processes
 --------------------------